-I read Stephen Covey’s 7 Habits of Highly Effective People back in the early 90s and it was clear then that quadrant ii is where I wanted to be.
+When I read Stephen Covey’s The 7 Habits of Highly Effective People back in the early 90s, it was clear then that Quadrant ii (Qii) is where I wanted to be:

 But it wasn’t until I learned about “Buffer” days in Strategic Coach that I made it a consistent routine.
 When I first started, I felt lucky if I could eke out a partial Qii day.
 It seemed impossible to just “think” and not “do” for a few hours, never mind an entire day!

-But of course, it IS work, the best kind of work.
-There is so much value in reflecting on your business, like better defining your ideal client and addressing energy-sapping issues like the the mess on your desk or the 20 things on your list that should probably be delegated.
+But of course, it IS work — the best kind of work.
+There is so much value in reflecting on your business, like better defining your ideal client and addressing energy-sapping issues, from the mess on your desk to the 20 things on your list that should probably be delegated.
 When every day your priority is to call and meet with clients, strategic creative thinking is not going to happen.
-An effective Qii day frees you up, guilt-free, to NOT call clients or make business development appointments because you will be diligently prioritizing and optimizing how you do these activities on your “do” days.
+An effective Qii day frees you up — guilt-free — to NOT call clients or make business development appointments because you will be diligently prioritizing and optimizing how you do these activities on your “do” days.

-15 minute Team One-on-ones.
 This is time dedicated to giving each of your team members a voice and a chance to trust and value your partnership.
-This is not project status meeting.
-Your objective is to give them the confidence to give their input, to find out if they need more work or less, to hear their concerns, their suggestions, or requests for help.
+This is not a project status meeting.
+Your objective is to give them the confidence to give their input, to find out if they need more work or less, and to hear their concerns, their suggestions, or requests for help.
 The exchange may start slow, but once the meeting habit is ingrained, they will save up topics for these meetings and you’ll find everyone is more laser-focused the rest of the week.

-Team Status Meetings.
-Get synergy, streamline communication, and review and/or revise objectives.
+Synergize, streamline communication, and review and/or revise objectives.
 Catch each other up on last week’s milestones, turning points, client issues, and process issues.
 Present your outcomes for the coming week so that everyone knows what everyone else’s priorities are.
-In one meeting many years ago, one of my team members insisted my 2 hour client meetings needed to be shortened.
-I have to say she was right.
+In one meeting many years ago, one of my team members insisted my two-hour client meetings needed to be shortened.
+I have to say, she was right.
 Once we made that decision, we rearranged the client agenda template and accomplished what we needed in 60-90 minutes per meeting.

 Once your weekly Qii day becomes as consistent as brushing your teeth, you’ll look back one day and see the enormous leverage it has created in your business.
-Think of exercise, prayer, meditation, and compound interest ... you don't necessarily see immediate results...it's the regular habit that gives you the freedom to get to your Next Level.
+Think of exercise, prayer, meditation, and compound interest: You don't necessarily see immediate results, but it's the regular habit that gives you the freedom to get to your next level.